-Good trade and distribution practices for pharmaceutical starting materials (GTDP), WHO Technical Report Series, No. 996, 2016 IPEC Good Distribution Practices Guide for Pharmaceutical Excipients 2017 corrective action and preventive action should be undertaken on the recorded non-conformities identified.
-2. O rganisation and personnel 2.1 There should be an adequate organisational structure and a sufficient number of personnel should be employed to carry out all the tasks for which the supplier is The organisational structure should be formally documented in an organisational chart. responsible.
+Good trade and distribution practices for pharmaceutical starting materials (GTDP), WHO Technical Report Series, No. 996, 2016 IPEC Good Distribution Practices Guide for Pharmaceutical Excipients 2024 verification of their effectiveness, should be documented and brought to the attention of the responsible management. documented and discussed with management personnel having responsibility in the area audited.
+Furthermore, corrective action and preventive action should be undertaken on the recorded non-conformities, and they should require timely follow-up actions.
+2. 0 Organisation and personnel 2.1 There should be an adequate organisational structure and a sufficient number of personnel should be employed to carry out all the tasks for The organisational structure should be formally documented in an organisational chart. which the supplier is responsible.
 There should be an adequate number of personnel, qualified by appropriate education, training and/or experience to perform and supervise activities concerning excipient distribution.
 Evidence of competence should be made available.
 There should be a Quality Unit or function that is independent of the operational functions and ensures quality relevant responsibilities e.g. handling of non-conformities, documentation and traceability of the excipient distribution activities.
 2.2 Individual responsibilities should be clearly defined, understood by the individuals concerned and recorded in writing (as job descriptions or in a contract).
-Certain activities, such as supervision of performance of activities in accordance with local legislation, may require special attention.
-Personnel should be written as a legislation of the contract of the product of the contract of the co Personnel, including those contracted out activities, should be suitably qualified, trained, experienced and authorised to undertake their duties and responsibilities.
-Levels of authorization should be clearly defined and documented, e.g. in quality manuals, job descriptions, contracts. be suitably qualified, trained and authorised to undertake their duties and responsibilities.
-Records should be maintained listing the name, address, and qualifications of any GDP and GMP related contracted service providers and the type of service they provide.
+Certain activities, such as supervision of performance of activities in accordance with local legislation, may require special Personnel, including external contractors, should be suitably qualified, trained, experienced and authorised to perform their duties and responsibilities.
+Levels of authorization should be clearly defined and documented, e.g., in QMS, job descriptions, contracts. attention.
+Personnel should be suitably qualified, trained and authorised to undertake their duties and responsibilities.
+Records should be maintained listing the name, address, and qualification s of any GDP and GMP related contracted service providers and the type of service they provide.
 2.3 All personnel should be aware of the principles of the appropriate guidelines, including but not limited to GTDP.
 Self-explanatory 2.4 Personnel should receive initial and continuing training relevant to their tasks.
 Training should be provided by qualified trainers in accordance with a training programme.
-The effectiveness of training should be verified where appropriate.
-A system for planning, provision and follow up of regular training should be in place.
-Quality standards applied should be part of a regular, ongoing and documented training program provided by qualified individuals.
-The extent of training
+The effectiveness of training should be A system for planning, provision and follow-up of regular training should be in place.